hiddify/Hiddify-Manager/README.md

 </details>

 #### Configuration
-**Make best use of this panel using this** [guide](https://github.com/hiddify/hiddify-config/wiki/How-to-configure-Hiddify-Panel-properly).
+**Make best use of this panel via this** [guide](https://github.com/hiddify/hiddify-config/wiki/How-to-configure-Hiddify-Panel-properly).